The promise to purchase: Every clause explained (2026)

 10. Declaration and obligations of the seller

 Section 10 covers the declarations made by the seller.
 These are promises about the property’s condition and legal status, carefully chosen by the OACIQ to give you confidence in proceeding with the purchase.
-For example, the seller declares that they are the sole owner of the property and that they are a Canadian resident.
+For example, the seller declares that they are the sole owner of the property, that there are no known liens or encumbrances on the property, including construction hypothecs, outstanding property taxes, or other claims that could affect ownership.
 They also disclose any expected significant expenses, confirm that they will deliver the property in the same condition you visited it in, transfer the property title to you, and make several other commitments that ensure the transaction proceeds smoothly and securely.

 11. Declarations and obligations common to the buyer and seller